kelvinmo/simplejwt/README.md

 }
 ```

+By default, SimpleJWT will automatically include a `kid` (Key ID) header and
+a `iat` (Issued At) claim in all JWTs.
+If the key used to sign the JWT does
+not have a `kid` assigned (e.g. if it is imported from a PEM file), a `kid`
+is generated.
+You can disable this behaviour by specifying `$auto_complete`
+to false when calling `SimpleJWT\JWT::encode()`.

 ### Verifying a JWT

 To consume and verify a JWT, use the decode function.
-Note that you will need to supply the expected `alg` parameter that has been previously agreed out-of-band.
+Note that you will need
+to supply the expected `alg` parameter that has been previously agreed out-of-band.

 ```php
 try {